 Now, as far as hunting rifles are concerned, one reason to own more than one is if you have children who are just beginning to hunt.
 My kids do not enjoy the recoil nor the sound associated with my .308 Winchester bolt-action rifle, such that they need a more manageable long gun for their own use in deer hunting.
 For that reason, they have a .243 caliber bolt-action rifle that they use to hunt deer.
 It is a better size for and more easily handled by a small-framed child of age 9 to 12.

-Without providing an exact count, or fully describing the extent of my personal firearms collection, one can do the math and assume that I own more than the four firearms of the average American gun owner.
+Without providing an exact count, or fully describe the extent of my personal firearms collection, one can do the math and assume that I own more than the four firearms of the average American gun owner.
 With that said, I in no way consider myself a “gun nut,” nor do I think any reasonable reader would consider me to have an inordinate number of firearms.
-On the contrary, my family members and I own the number and types of weapons that we have deemed it necessary for hunting, home and self-defense, and recreational collecting and shooting.
+On the contrary, my family members and I own the number and types of weapons that we have deemed necessary for hunting, home and self-defense, and recreational collecting and shooting.

 The point is, it is important when debating gun ownership in America that we stick to facts and not draw hasty conclusions about those who collect, own, and safely and responsibly use firearms.
 It goes the other way, as well, in that gun owners should not assume that all of those who advocate for reasonable gun laws want to take guns away from those who own them.
 If we keep it reasonable and measured, we certainly can engage in a civilized — and maybe even productive — debate about guns.